 SoundBreak XP® — This was my FAVORITE thing to learn about during the trip.
 Almost all of us are familiar with “thin walls” and noisy neighbors in hotels, apartments, townhomes or condos.
 Sometimes, it’s as though a neighbor only has to blink and you can hear it through the walls.
 An interesting piece of info shared was that, with the popularity of mixed-use real estate and the conversion of commercial buildings into high-rise lofts, noise-related lawsuits are becoming much more common for real estate developers.
 So, a lot of them are starting to pay more attention to the cost vs. risk of using cheaper, lightweight drywall where noise slips right through.
 But that’s not what got me so excited…

 SoundBreak XP Retrofit® Board — THIS.
 This product is so cool, because it can be applied on TOP of your existing drywall to add a sound barrier!
 It’s super thin, so it can be installed without demo-ing your walls, which saves a LOT of time and labor.
 I can think of all sorts of applications for something like this: nursery walls, media rooms, bedrooms (hehe), or even a home office or workshop.
-With the effort I’ve been putting into doing both written and video tutorials this year, I have a greater need for cutting out background noise (barking dogs & air conditioning/fans are really inconvenient for voice-overs, so I usually have to do it in my master bedroom closet!).
+With the effort I’ve been putting into doing both written and video tutorials this year, I have a greater need for cutting out background noise (barking dogs & air conditioning/fans are really inconvenient for voice-overs, so I usually have to do it in my primary bedroom closet!).
 And like many of my woodworker friends who find their creativity at night, I would love the opportunity to learn new skills without annoying my neighbors (or the bearded guy sleeping upstairs).

 To give us some “hands-on” demos, they first presented a few pointers on how to better tape drywall seams and install drywall properly.
 I was very into it, since I have had a little experience with both repairing old drywall and installing new drywall over paneling.
 Even though I have learned a lot through my own DIY efforts, it’s great to get some solid tips from an expert in the field.